 * Please note: The festivalgoers followed the thief around as a group, and the venue was very crowded.
 It’s a very bad idea to try to retrieve a phone by yourself in an unfamiliar place.
 One man in Alabama was actually killed while trying to retrieve his stolen phone.
 Law enforcement officials say to call them instead and let them retrieve the device for you.

 The Indio Police also gave some suggestions for preventing theft in general at these types of events:

 - Place your wallet and phone in your front pocket instead of your back pocket.

-- Don’t keep your ID, money, and phone in the same place.
-If items are spread out then it’s less likely that everything will get stolen.
+- Don’t keep your ID, money and phone in the same place.
+If items are spread out, it’s less likely everything will get stolen.